 The first thing you have to do as first proposition is to define the motion.
-See our earlier post on how to define the motion.
+See this article on how to define the motion.
 This should take about 10% of your speech.

 Once that's done, you have to set out not just your own argument, but your whole side's arguments.
 In BP, this will be you and the Deputy Prime Minister; in Mace, you and your second speaker.

 Make it brief, but clear.
 'I will be arguing that A / B / C. My partner / the Deputy Prime Minister will be arguing that C / D / E.' (Remember, three points only per speech.)
 This signposting helps the audience (crucially, the judges) to follow your case easily.
 Spend about 20% of your speech on this.
 See this article on signposting.